-So when Trent found out about a way of using baking soda gun to clean up bike parts we were dead keen to give it a go.
+When Trent found out about a way of using baking soda gun to clean up bike parts we were dead keen to give it a go.
 All you need is an air compressor with a duster gun, some plastic line, insulation or gaffer tape and a supply of bicarbonate of soda.
-And you can see the results in this episode of Garage Night TV.

 Soda blasting is a great alternative to sand or shot blasting, because the blasting medium doesn’t damage the underlying metal.
 It uses the explosive force of the tiny soda particles as they shatter on impact to knock the dirt, grease, paint etc off the surface.